joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/arrays-and-callbacks/lesson-notes/README.md

 ## Naming Conventions

-Arrays are a list of items or a collection of items.
+Arrays are a `list` (in some programming languages an array is called a list) of items or a collection of items.
 Therefore, the name of the array should be descriptive and pluralized

 - items
 - numbers